snac-cooperative/technical-docs/Vocabulary-properties-and-ontologies.md

 Even Spanish has issues with belt.
 The word "correa" by itself is "strap".

 It is reasonable to have a property "airplane" as well as "aircraft"?
-Perhaps, and there is some burden on archivists to choose "jet (aircraft)" + "seat belt" when speaking of a Boeing 747, and "aircraft" + "glider" + "seat belt" when refering to a glider, although I'm not convinced that glider seat belts adds useful facets of information.
+It is (again demonstrated by the Wikipedia), but at the same time there is some burden on archivists to choose "jet (aircraft)" + "seat belt" when speaking of a Boeing 747, and "aircraft" + "glider (aircraft)" + "seat belt" when refering to a glider, although I'm not convinced that aircraft + glider adds useful facets of information.
+It doesn't hurt to add the extra "aircraft".

-The ontology needs to clarify sub-classes where "jet (aircraft)" and "glider" are more specific examples of "aircraft".
-In fact, using a broad category is superfluous when the narrow property is supplied.
+When using an ontoloty, the ontology needs to clarify sub-classes where "jet (aircraft)" and "glider" are more specific examples of "aircraft".
+In fact, using a broad category is superfluous (but not really harmful) when the narrow property is supplied.

-It would be just as useful to search/analaysis to have a separate topical subject "gliders".
-In fact, from a computational point of view, there is probably no difference between complex lists of topical subjects and lists of singleton topical subjects.
-These are equivalent:
+It would be just as useful to search/analaysis to have a separate topical subject "glider (aircraft)" as compared to subject being a list of 1 to n elements.
+In fact, from a computational point of view, there is probably no difference between subject as a list of properties and a list of singleton subjects.
+These are
+equivalent:

 ```
 subject: Aircraft
 subject: Seat belts
-subject: Gliders (aircraft)
+subject: glider (aircraft)
 ```
 ```
-subject: Aircraft + Seat belts + Gliders (aircraft)
+subject: Aircraft + Seat belts + glider (aircraft)
 ```

-In fact, the first example is more clear and easier to analyze.
-If this is true, then we could apply a universal rule: There are no complex properties, although multiple properties are allowed (and encouraged)
+In fact, the first example appears to be more clear and easier to analyze.
+If this is true, then we could apply a universal rule: There are no complex properties, although multiple properties are allowed (and encouraged).

-Properties are not themselves complex. "automotive" is broad, and if the added specificity of "parts" is desired then a second topic "parts" (Parts: components of a large entity) needs to be used.
+Properties are not themselves complex. "automotive" is broad, and if the added specificity of "parts" is desired then a second topic "parts" (Parts: components of a larger entity) needs to be used.
 Component lists are in the domain of ontologies, not properties.
 There is no single property "automotive--parts", or "automotive--paintings", and this needs to be enforced by database design, user interface and policy.